kareldonk/QuantumGate/README.md

 ### Contact

-For maximum efficiency and transparancy [open an issue](https://github.com/kareldonk/QuantumGate/issues) on QuantumGate's GitHub repository with any quenstions and/or comments that you may have.
+For maximum efficiency and transparancy [open an issue](https://github.com/kareldonk/QuantumGate/issues) on QuantumGate's GitHub repository with any questions and/or comments that you may have.
 Contact information for the author can be found at https://www.kareldonk.com.

+### Donations

+This project is self-funded.
+If you like it and would like to ensure its continued and speedy development, consider donating to the author.
+If this software has served you well (in commercial projects), consider supporting its further development through donations to the author.
+For details please contact the author using the above contact information.
+Please be advised, though, that **[the author does not accept contributions from governments, governmental organizations, government funded organizations, or other comparable terrorist organizations](https://blog.kareldonk.com/why-i-will-never-work-for-any-government-ever-again/)**.
+The author values the truth and will make no compromises with regard to the software, its mission and purpose.